infojam-james/Test-Cases/Investigations/Reopening-an-Investigation/investigations-10.md

 #Reopening an Investigation - Notification to Case Lead

 ##Description
-A Case Lead should receive an email notification when an Investigation incident in Review is returned to them for further information.
+A Case Lead should receive an email notification when they are required to make amendments to an investigation that has been previously submitted.

 ##Preconditions
-+ The user must already be registered with an email address and password.
++ The tester must already be registered with an email address and password.
-+ The user must have system administration permission.
+The tester must have health & safety system administrator permissions.
-+ The Case Status for the incident in question must be 'Investigation (Review)'.
+The incident in question must have a Case Lead.
-+ All mandatory fields in the Investigation Form must be complete.
+The Case Status for the incident in question must be 'Investigation (Review)'.

 ##Assumptions
 + A supported browser is being used.
-+ The Case Lead of the incident in question has access to the inbox for the email address they registered onto the system with.
++ The tester has access to the email inbox for the Case Lead of the incident in question.

 ##Test Steps: